E-learning Design and Development (MA)

-- Applications are open online.
-Course will commence in January 2015.
-The closing date for receipt of completed applications is Friday, 12th December 2014.
+- Course will commence in January 2016.
+The closing date for receipt of completed applications is Friday, 20th November 2015.

 - Please note that applicants will be required to pay an acceptance fee of €250 online if a place on a course is offered.
 This fee is deductible from the overall course fee.

 - Note: You will not be charged for applying for the programme by clicking the 'apply now' button, you are only asked to pay an acceptance fee if a place is offered to you and you wish to accept it.